varunjain0888/Device-Free-Fall-library/README.md

     textView.text = "Total Fall Count ${it}"
     })

-# Other library used in this library
+# Other library used in this are:-
 1. Room Database
 2. GreenDao Event Bus
 3. Kotlin life cycle extention

-# Next feature in development
+# Next feature in development:-
 1. Calculating distance from what height the device falls down.